Begin house sitting – what is it and is it for me?

 Short day trips away are usually fine, but you should always discuss this with the home owner before accepting a house sit.
 Local sight-seeing is usually not a problem, and if you're able to take the dogs with you, then longer walks, hikes and explorations can be possible and enjoyable.
 For this you'll probably need dog friendly transport, and you'll also need to check how comfortable the dogs are with traveling by car or when using public transport like buses or trains.

 TIP - Be clear about your own expectations and honest about these when considering a house sitting assignment, otherwise, you could find yourself having a miserable experience.

 Often a home owner leaves their home and pets to experience their own travel adventure.
 Knowing that people with the same life values are looking after their home, possessions and pets is extremely reassuring.

-Friendships are formed, referral sits are common and all parties get to enjoy opportunities to travel further for longer periods and at a lower cost.
+It's common on longer sits to share an evening meal with the home owners as you carry out a handover and get to know the pet's routines.
+From these encounters, friendships are formed, repeat sits are commonly arranged, and all parties get to enjoy opportunities to travel further for longer periods and at a lower cost.

 Where in the world can I house sit?

-Housesitting is commonly linked to expat communities.
+Overseas house sitting is commonly linked to expat communities or countries like the UK, USA, Canada, Australia, New Zealand and Europe where it's been long established.
 As people venture further afield to explore alternative retirement locations, they also have a need to return home for short to medium term periods to visit friends and family.

-Becoming a successful house sitter is a bit like applying for a job.
-You need to “sell” yourself and your experience to the homeowner.
+Becoming a successful professional house sitter is a bit like applying for a job.
+You need to "promote" yourself and your experience to the homeowner.
 As with any job application, the more effort you apply, the more likely you are to get the position.

 You'll need to think about these things too: